QuentinRa/blog.quentinra.dev/info/html/forms/label.md

 [Go back](../index.md#forms)

-It's better to add a label for each input field, but this isn't mandatory.
-You can also do this.
+It's better to add a label for each input field, but this isn't mandatory 😒.
+Some developers are using this different syntax

 ```html
 <label>